AI-for-RNA-Biology/onedrive-client/README.md

 *Instructions on how to use onedrive client on Linux*

 Microsoft OneDrive provided by the University of Bern does not allow access via `rclone`.
 This makes it less convenient to transfer files programmatically on an HPC.

+One option is to create a share link for each file (select a file, click on three dots `...` → share → settings → "Anyone").
+You can use the link to download directly via `wget` or `curl` by appending `&download=1` to the end of the link.

+However, this method is not practical if you have a large number of files or subfolders.
 A workaround is to use the [onedrive client](https://github.com/abraunegg/onedrive) for linux.

 Below are instructions on how to set it up and use it on UBELIX; however, the same applies to any Linux machine.